csula/cs454-winter-2016/README.md

 * Due to the WEP exam for a few students, our quiz this week will be at the end of class (this week only).

 * The [ungraded assignment](notes/homework-ungraded.md) is up.
 Enjoy!

+### 2/1/2016

+* [Homework 1](notes/homework1.md) and [Homework 2](notes/homework2.md) are up.
+They are due in class on 2/13/2016.
+The assignments can be done in team.
+Please note that Eric and I will ask you individually quetions on the assignment so please be prepared to answer questions about the homework.